aashishrai3799/Remote-sensing-image-classification/README.md

 *   math

-#### I trained the model on Tesla T4 GPU and took around 11 seconds for 5 epochs.
+#### I trained the model on Tesla T4 GPU, it took around 11 seconds for 5 epochs.

 ##### NOTE: Contact if you get HTTP error while downloading RSI-CB dataset